Rainy Days: Exploring the Monsoon Season in India

 How Winds Flow

 It is the difference in air pressure between sea and land that causes the flow of winds in the monsoon season.
 In the winter, the sun heats the soil more than it does the water.
 Low pressure on the bottom and high pressure on the water are the results.
-Vapour travels from high-pressure regions to low-pressure regions, from the ocean to the land.
+Vapor travels from high-pressure regions to low-pressure regions, from the ocean to the land.

 It picks up moisture in the air as it crosses the ocean.
 The air grows and cools as it approaches the ground, producing condensation and clouds.
 Then rain falls from these clouds.